 OSHC

-Overseas Student Health Cover (OSHC) for the candidate and any dependant(s) for the duration of the scholarship.
-Research candidates are required to hold a visa for their program length plus an additional eight months to allow for interactive thesis marking.
+Overseas Student Health Cover (OSHC) for the candidate.
+Research candidates are required to hold a visa for their program length plus an additional nine months to allow for interactive thesis marking.
 Candidates undertaking a PhD will require 57 months of overseas health cover.
-Holders of Griffith University scholarships will receive cover (if undertaking a PhD) for the first 42 months of their program and will be required to pay the remaining 15 months (and provide evidence of coverage) at the time of accepting their offer.
+Holders of Griffith University scholarships will receive cover (if undertaking a PhD) for 57 months.

 Student Services and Amenities Fee